 - Burgundy Wine: These are wines produced in the Burgundy region of France.
 A Red Burgundy is usually a Pinot Noir, while a White Burgundy is usually a Chardonnay.

 - Champagne: Champagne is sparkling wine, but the name can only be applied to wines produced in the Champagne region of France.

 What are the main differences between red wines and white wines?
 They differ in color, grape varietal, flavors, and a lot more.

 - Color: Red wines are made from grapes with dark skins & skins are left on during the winemaking process.
-White wines are made from grapes with green skins & skins are removed.
+White wines are typically made from grapes with green skins & skins are removed.